 In 1982, groups of sadhus began to visit Indore regularly for satsang assemblies.
 In 1993, under His Holiness Pramukh Swami Maharaj’s guidance, the devotees began to conduct a weekly satsang assembly.
 In 1997, Swamishri consecrated a hari mandir.
 Thereafter, the number of devotees gradually increased and a need for bigger premises became apparent.

-So, in October 2010, new land was acquired and the khatmuhurt for a new mandir was performed by Pujya Kothari (Bhaktipriya) Swami.
+So new land was acquired and the khatmuhurt for a new mandir was performed by Pujya Kothari (Bhaktipriya) Swami.

 On 11 October, a special Women’s Assembly was held in which BAPS women devotees presented cultural performances and spiritual discourses.
 Over 450 women attended the program.